Electrosmog refers to a non-ionizing radiation

 the source of funding.
 Excluding industry funded and poorly designed studies alleviates

-and reveals the current state of scientific knowledge (congruent with the H1).
+the controversy and reveals the current state of scientific knowledge (congruent with the H1).

 Assessing the impact

-of EMF complexity
+of EMF complexity could

 be helpful for safety guidelines re-evaluation.